stardustman/song-parser-spi-demo/README.md

 }
 ```

-people who use the framwork write the code below to get the song infomation:
+people who use the framwork write the code below to get the song information:

 ```
 Song song = ParseUtil.parseMp3Song(data);